borkdude/carve/README.md

 ## Usage

-The usage for a typical Clojure app will be:
+The usage for a typical Clojure app looks like:

 ```
 clojure -A:carve --opts '{:paths ["src" "test"]}'